space-wizards/docs/src/en/proposals/flareguy-engine-containment.md

 This also helps curb mass-wirecutting (another very easy-to-abuse mechanic.)
 Engineering can install these in other places and try to cooperate with security to catch a criminal, or just respond to the alarm and repair it when it happens.

-People looking to mess with wire nets with the monitor installed will need to get creative - either by using explosives to directly detonate the wire monitor, stopping power from being generated entirely as a coverup, or just by stealing the monitor itself and getting the hell out of there before you can be found.
+People looking to mess with wire nets with the monitor installed will need to get creative - either by using explosives to detonate the wire monitor to prevent it from sending a signal, stopping power from being generated entirely as a coverup, or just by stealing the monitor itself and getting the hell out of there before you can be found.

 - **Containment Field Alarms**